BradneySmith/Python-Data-Science-Guides/README.md

 &nbsp;

+## NumPy
-## NumPy - Numerical library for performing fast computations and linear algebra operations
+### A numerical library for performing fast computations and linear algebra operations

 1